 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-To make the best investment choices, you must consider obvious things like your salary and tax bracket but also your age.
-The number of years between you and retirement is a major factor that’s easy to overlook.
-Here, we break down some of the best investment choices you can make in three significant decades of your life: your 20s, 30s and 40s.
+In this article, we break down some of the best investment choices you can make with $20,000 in three significant decades of your life: your 20s, 30s and 40s.

 Best ways to invest $20,000 if you’re in your 20s

-In your 20s, you’re likely just getting started in your career.
-Perhaps you’re fresh out of college.
-The good news is this is the best time to invest money because you can assume more risk.
+In your 20s, you’re likely just getting started in your career — perhaps you’re just fresh out of college.
+The good news is that this is the best time to invest money, as you can assume more risk.
 You have many years between you and retirement, and there’s a ton of time for your money to grow.

 Here are four smart ways to invest while you’re in your 20s.